 The core activity of the SRF is to support research through the awarding of grants.
-These grants will support to be conducted by those individuals or groups who respond to requests for proposals generated by the SRF and who succeed in a competitive application and review process.
+These grants will support research to be conducted by those individuals or groups who respond to requests for proposals generated by the SRF and who succeed in a competitive application and review process.

-2016 Dissertation Research Grant Cycle
+2016 Dissertation Research Grant- Submissions Now Closed

 Past Grant Recipients

 See who has previously received funding from the SRF by visiting the Grants Awarded page!
 You can view the proposal titles that earned the awards, as well.

 The Strategic Management Society is seeking nominations for one of two positions as Co-Chair of the SResearch Foundation.
 Read the full Call for Nomations and learn more here.

 Decisions for the 2016 Research in Organization (RiO) grant program have gone out.
 Congratulations and welcome to the recipients of this grant!

 The SRF Programs are currently directed by Cathy Maritan.
 Chairs of the SRF Leadership are appointed to staggered three-year renewable terms.
 The primary responsibility of the SRF Co-Chairs is to develop and review themes and focus areas for the SRF.
 Click here to learn more about the leadership of the SRF.